Impact the life of a child this summer

 Benefits and eligibility

-- Bi-weekly living allowance of approximately $420-$450 (pre-tax) (depending on county of service)
+- Bi-weekly living allowance of approximately $472 (pre-tax)

 - Mileage reimbursement for service-related travel (between site placements and to Summer Reads trainings)